AmericasTechnology

 ‘Synergistic’ Partnership

-The consortium noted that the project will involve modular medical payload transport trials using air and ground systems, including LIFT’s proprietary Hexa vertical takeoff and landing (VTOL) aircraft, which have already been demonstrated for a separate innovative program under the US Air Force.
+The project will involve modular medical payload transport trials using air and ground systems, including LIFT’s proprietary Hexa vertical takeoff and landing (VTOL) aircraft, which have already been demonstrated for a separate innovative program under the US Air Force.

 Before the design contract, Near Earth signed deals to showcase autonomy software aboard a Leonardo AW139 helicopter for the US Marine Corps and to trial a heavy VTOL resupply drone for the US Army.